wxrlp/ChickenFarmerProject/ai/README.txt

-No generative AI was utilised
+“No generative AI tools were utilized.”